 If more than 10 square metres of bonded asbestos needs to be removed, you must engage a bonded asbestos removalist who is licensed by SafeWork NSW.
 If you are removing asbestos, advise your neighbours of the time and date of removal, and the name of the licensed removalist.

 If loads are identified as containing, or are reasonably suspected of containing asbestos waste, are not declared on entry or prior to arrival, our staff will treat the entire load as asbestos waste.
 Where non-declared asbestos waste occurs, details will be forwarded to NSW EPA and SafeWork for investigation.

 Asbestos is classified as a hazardous material.
 There are strict guidelines about how it should be packaged, labelled, transported and where it can be disposed.
 The Albury Waste Management Centre (AWMC) can lawfully receive asbestos waste in the designated area.

-- Ensure asbestos waste has been wetted, wrapped in 200um thick plastic, and sealed with tape before it is transported to a landfill site that may lawfully receive the waste.
+- Ensure asbestos waste has been wetted, double wrapped in 200 micron thick plastic, and sealed with tape before it is transported to a landfill site that may lawfully receive the waste.